Employers Liability Insurance

 Do I need employers liability insurance?

-In the eyes of the law if you enlist the services of any person whether as a paid employee or unpaid volunteer or assistant you have entered into a contract of service with that person.You may need employers’ liability insurance for someone who works for you where;
+In the eyes of the law if you enlist the services of any person whether as a paid employee or unpaid volunteer you have entered into a contract of service with that person.

-You have the right to control where and when they work and how they do it;
+- Have the right to control where and when they work and how they do it;

-You supply their work materials and equipment;
+- Supply their work materials and equipment;

-You require that person only to deliver the service and they cannot employ a substitute if they are unable to do the work;
+- Require that person only to deliver the service and they cannot employ a substitute if they are unable to do the work;

-They are treated in the same way as other employees, for example, they do the same work under the same conditions as someone else you employ; or
+- They are treated in the same way as other employees.
+For example, they do the same work under the same conditions as someone else you employ; or

-You deduct national insurance and income tax from the money you pay them
+- You deduct national insurance and income tax from the money you pay them